 This Gretna mall was a victim of post-Hurricane Katrina looting and arson.
 But, it's back with a modern colorful interior style.
 Big stores include Dillard's, JC Penney's, and Forever 21.
 There are jewelers, fashion and shoe stores, and more.
 Eye services are available at Eye Masters and Sears, which also has hearing aids, a portrait studio, and a notary public.

 Lakeside Shopping Center Mall has everything you would expect in a mall and more.
 Like beignets.
 Macy's, Dillard's, and JC Penney's are the anchors.
 There are loads of clothing and shoe store, plus unique gift shops.
 Services including banking, hair styling, and more.

 There's a big bustling food court, as well as sit-down restaurants in outside buildings.
 It's right on the corner of Causeway Blvd. and Veterans Blvd. in Metairie—you can't miss the massive Macy's parking garage along Veterans.
 It's ugly but did help with the long-time parking issues, especially during the holidays.

-Esplanade Mall must be the biggest mall in metro New Orlean.
-It's a double-decker with over 100 stores, including Macy's, Dillard's and Target.
+Esplanade Mall must be the biggest mall in metro New Orleans.
+It's a double-decker with over 100 stores, including Macy's, Dillard's, and Target.

 On the Northshore from New Orleans, this mall in Slidell has Dillard's, JC Penney's, Sears, Burlington Coat Factory, Forever 21, as well as jewelers, book & gift shops, children stores, electronic shops, clothes & shoe stores, a food court, an Olive Garden restaurant, and more.
 It's a short drive over the Twin Span from New Orleans East to Slidell.
 A visit to this mall could be part of a pleasant day trip "across the Lake."